 Participatory Publications: The Berkman Klein Center regularly facilitates publications that invite people in the broader network to contribute research and reflections.
 Examples of such outputs include the Internet Monitor 2014: Reflections on the Digital World, Digitally Connected: Global Perspectives on Youth and Digital Media, Network of Centers Case Studies on Online Intermediaries, The Good Life in Asia’s Digital 21st Century, and Harmful Speech Online: Perspectives, Insights, and Approaches.

 These efforts, among several others, are illustrative of the Berkman Klein Center’s deep institutional commitment to the creation of a diverse and inclusive community.
-Through these and other activities, we actively seek and welcome people of color, women, the LGBTQIA community, persons with disabilities, and people at intersections of these identities, from across the spectrum of disciplines and methods, to serve the mission of the Center and, ultimately, build a better world together.
+Through these and other activities, we actively seek and welcome people of diverse backgrounds, including Black, Indigenous, Asian, Hispanic, and Latino/Latina/Latinx people; LGBTQIA+ people; non-binary people; women; people with disabilities; people at intersections of these identities; and people from and working across the spectrum of disciplines, to serve the mission of the Center and, ultimately, build a better world together.